 Sugar Cookie Recipe - Decorate your cookies for any event, season, or holiday.
 Cut out any shape then decorate with frosting and sprinkles anyway you choose.
 These make a excellent addition to any Christmas cookie collection.

 Thumbprint Cookies - Thumbprint cookies are a shaped cookie and you can fill them with your choice of a yummy center.
 You press your thumb into the middle when they are halfway thru baking.
 Makes a great treat for the holidays, tea party, or just because.

 2.)
 Have them make their favorite type of cookie.
 One Dozen for each person participating.
 Plus one dozen extra to display and sample.

 3.)
-Bring the Recipe printed out to share one for each dozen.
+Bring the recipe printed out to share with friends.

 4.)
 For easy exchanging, have the percipient's bring cookies prepackaged by the dozen, for easy exchanging.